Jakarta: Geography

 Jakarta covers 661.23 km2, the smallest among any Indonesian provinces.
-However, its metropolitan area covers 6,392 km2, which extends into two of the bordering provinces of West Java and Banten.
+However, its metropolitan area covers 6,392 km2, which extends into the two bordering provinces of West Java and Banten.
 The Greater Jakarta area includes three bordering regencies (Bekasi Regency, Tangerang Regency and Bogor Regency) and five adjacent cities (Bogor, Depok, Bekasi, Tangerang and South Tangerang).

 Jakarta is situated on the northwest coast of Java, at the mouth of the Ciliwung River on Jakarta Bay, an inlet of the Java Sea.
 It is strategically located near the Sunda Strait.
 The northern part of Jakarta is plain land, some areas of which are below sea level, and subject to frequent flooding.
 The southern parts of the city are hilly.
 It is one of only two Asian capital cities located in the southern hemisphere (along with East Timor's Dili).
 Officially, the area of the Jakarta Special District is 661.23 km2 of land area and 6977 km2 of sea area.
 The Thousand Islands, which are administratively a part of Jakarta, are located in Jakarta Bay, north of the city.

 Jakarta lies in a low and flat alluvial plain, ranging from -2 to 91 m with an average elevation of 8 m above sea level with historically extensive swampy areas.
 Some parts of the city have been constructed on reclaimed tidal flats that occur around the area.
 Thirteen rivers flow through Jakarta.
-They are Ciliwung River, Kalibaru, Pesanggrahan, Cipinang, Angke River, Maja, Mookervart, Krukut, Buaran, West Tarum, Cakung, Petukangan, Sunter River and Grogol River.
+They are Ciliwung River, Kalibaru, Pesanggrahan, Cipinang, Angke, Maja, Mookervart, Krukut, Buaran, West Tarum, Cakung, Petukangan, Sunter River and Grogol River.
 They flow from the Puncak highlands to the south of the city, then across the city northwards towards the Java Sea.
 The Ciliwung River divides the city into the western and eastern districts.
 These rivers, combined with the wet season rains and insufficient drainage due to clogging, make Jakarta prone to flooding.